 - Appeal to Toposophy - Text by Mark Ryherd

-Logical fallacy; a special case of appeal to authority- the inference that a specific statement is true based on the fact that it originated from a higher toposophic entity.
+A Logical fallacy that is a special case of appeal to authority: the inference that a specific statement is true based on the fact that it originated from a higher toposophic entity.

 - Archangel (toposophy) - Text by Darren Ryding

 Colloquially, any high transapient or godling.

 In the Archosaurian Empire, a transapient with a toposophic rating between 1.5 and 2.0, capable of utilizing extremely advanced nanotech.